ramgorthi04/gist/code_hints.md

 results_df = pd.DataFrame(results)

 # Save the summarized results to a CSV file for the user to examine
+# The CSV FILENAME MUST BE 'query_csv.csv' ALWAYS
 output_csv_filename = "query_csv.csv"
 results_df.to_csv(output_csv_filename, index=False)